madreher/LammpsInputBuilder/README.md

     # Create the workflow.
 In this case, it's only the molecule
     workflow = WorkflowBuilder ()
-    workflow.setTypedMolecule(typedMolecule)
+    workflow.setTypedMolecularSystem(typedMolecule)
 ```

-The `ReaxTypedMolecule` object represents the molecular system with its settings.
+The `ReaxTypedMolecularSystem` object represents the molecular system with its settings.
 Currently, we only need to setup the periodic condition style and the partial charges method.
 Additional settings may become available in the future.
-Once the `TypedMolecule` object is created and initialized, it can be added to a `WorkflowBuilder` object.
+Once the `TypedMolecularSystem` object is created and initialized, it can be added to a `WorkflowBuilder` object.
 With this base, we can start to add `Section` objects to the workflow.

 #### Minimization phase